libretro/RetroArch/README.md

 <b> Xbox 360 (Libxenon)</b><br />

-You will need to have the libxenon libraries installed and a working Devkit Xenon toolchain in order to compile SSNES 360 Libxenon.
+You will need to have the libxenon libraries and a working Devkit Xenon toolchain installed in order to compile SSNES 360 Libxenon.

 <tt>make -f Makefile.xenon</tt>

 NOTE: A pre-existing libsnes library needs to be present in the root directory in order to link SSNES 360 Libxenon.
+This file needs to be called 'libsnes.a'.

+<b> Wii</b><br >

+You will need to have the libogc libraries and a working Devkit PPC toolchain installed in order to compile SSNES Wii.

+<tt>make -f Makefile.wii</tt>

+NOTE: A pre-existing libsnes library needs to be present in the root directory in order to link SSNES Wii.
 This file needs to be called 'libsnes.a'.

 # Filters, bSNES XML shaders and Cg shader support